openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "A new attack on a Flash bug has surfaced that would give  attackers control of a victim™s computer after crashing it, [reports PC World](http://www.pcworld.com/businesscenter/article/198079/attackers_exploiting_new_flash_bug_adobe_warns.html).
+     "A new attack on a Flash bug has surfaced that would give  attackers control of a victimâ€™s computer after crashing it, [reports PC World](http://www.pcworld.com/businesscenter/article/198079/attackers_exploiting_new_flash_bug_adobe_warns.html).
 Adobe put out a [Security Advisory](http://www.adobe.com/support/security/advisories/apsa10-01.html) about this on June 4.
 It is  categorized as a critical issue and all operating systems with Flash are  vulnerable including Windows, Linux, and Apple and it is also found in  the recent versions of Reader and Acrobat."